box/box-typescript-sdk-gen/docs/storagePolicyAssignments.md

 - storagePolicyAssignmentId `string`
   - The ID of the storage policy assignment.
 Example: "932483"
-- requestBody `UpdateStoragePolicyAssignmentByIdRequestBodyArg`
+- requestBody `UpdateStoragePolicyAssignmentByIdRequestBody`
   - Request body of updateStoragePolicyAssignmentById method
-- headers `UpdateStoragePolicyAssignmentByIdHeadersArg`
+- headers `UpdateStoragePolicyAssignmentByIdHeaders`
   - Headers of updateStoragePolicyAssignmentById method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.